RetroDECK/ES-DE/USERGUIDE.md

 **Note:** Launching Steam games currently has some limitations such as missing error messages when a game fails to start as well as missing game output logging.
 ES-DE also needs to keep running in the background for technical reasons, which has some minor side effects.

+On Windows it's straightforward to add Steam games to ES-DE, simply copy the Start Menu entries for your Steam games into the ~\ROMs\steam directory.
+These files have the .url extension and can be launched directly from within ES-DE.

-As for the setup, it's recommended to place shell scripts/batch files directly in the steam system directory, with the filenames of these scripts corresponding to the game names.
+For Linux and macOS it's a bit more complicated.
+For these platforms it's recommended to place shell scripts directly in the steam system directory, with filenames corresponding to the game names.

 Add the game information to each shell script using the syntax `<steam binary> steam://rungameid/<game ID>`